 Castles are steeped in mystery and adventure, especially for our generation which grew up reading mystery books set in castles.
-Some haunted by the ghosts of those imprisoned in dungeons, others with princesses waiting to be rescued by knights in shining armours and still others robust with royalty during the Middle Ages but soon forgotten over time.
+Some haunted by the ghosts of those imprisoned in dungeons.
+Others with princesses waiting to be rescued by knights in shining armours.
+Still others robust with royalty during the Middle Ages but soon forgotten over time.
 Wanting to experience what a castle looks and feels like up close, we set off to see the Leeds Castle located in Kent.

-The Leeds castle was a ‘Norman stronghold’ and home to six generations of queens and many centuries later became a private property and then served as a retreat for the rich and famous, to finally becoming one of Britain’s most visited historical building.
+The Leeds castle was a ‘Norman Stronghold’ and home to six generations of queens.
+Many centuries later it became a private property and then served as a retreat for the rich and famous.
+Finally becoming one of Britain’s most visited historical building.
 Each of the rooms of the castle was full of opulence and grandeur be it the furniture, the paintings, artwork and tapestry.
 The castle was booked for a wedding.
 So an expensive vintage car waited outside the entrance, and the dining hall was all set for a sit-down meal.

 Families spend the entire day here, exploring the numerous facilities available on the premises.
 You could spend hours at the maze getting lost and finding your way back, feeding the birds in the ponds or punting on the moat.
 Being a weekend, we saw many families with small kids enjoying themselves and unwinding on the lawns.

-After visiting the castle, we stopped by for a late lunch at one of the ‘chippies’ to eat some fish and chips, which is invariably the UK’s favourite dish.
-The fresh fish is filleted and dipped in a batter and deep-fried till crunchy and served with crisp, fluffy-centred chips and assorted sauces.
+After visiting the castle, we stopped by for a late lunch at one of the ‘chippies’ to eat some fish and chips.
+It is invariably the UK’s favourite dish.
+The fresh fish is filleted and dipped in a batter and deep-fried till crunchy.
+It is served with crisp, fluffy-centred chips and assorted sauces.
 The portions were large, and although delicious, it was impossible to finish the dish.

 England is known the world over for two renowned universities: Oxford and Cambridge.
 While I decided to stay back and spend time with my mom and brother’s family, my husband and kids decided to visit these two universities.
 So, for the next part of the travelogue, it is my better half who will take you through.